 You may experience sensitivity for up to a week after the procedure.
 The dentist may prescribe some tooth desensitising agent.
 You can apply this to reduce the sensitivity.

-2. Take-home whitening kit:
+2. Teeth whitening – Take home kit:

 This procedure is cheaper than in-office bleaching.
 A mould of your mouth is taken and sent to the lab.
 The lab technician will make custom trays.
 The dentist will fit the bleach trays and check how they sit in your mouth.

 Before any whitening procedure, we recommend a dental check-up and clean.
-This is because if you have any cavities in your teeth, the whitening gel will irritate the nerve or pulp.
+This is necessary because if you have any cavities in your teeth, the whitening gel will irritate the nerve or pulp.
 This can cause a lot of discomfort and lead to severe sensitivity.

 Professional teeth cleaning by the dentist is also important before the whitening procedure.
 If there is calculus or plaque on the tooth surface, the medication won’t be able to penetrate through this.
 If the tartar is not removed, you won’t get an optimal result.